betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/HoleMove/HoleClose.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

-- Holes without Trees are never closed by Planters, they may close by Eko though.
+- Holes without Trees are never closed by Plantors, they may close by Eko though.
 - Closed implies that there is a tree put in the hole

 - Axiom